 Copper and copper alloys are natural antimicrobial materials, a fact known going back to ancient civilizations.

 Copper has increasing application in the healthcare industry as the metal makes the hospital environment more hygienic by killing bacteria on frequently touched surfaces.
 Group 1 alloys containing 96.2% copper are the only solid metal touch surface materials registered with the U.S. EPA as antimicrobial agents; they can kill up to 99.9% harmful bacteria within two hours of contact.
-Printed labels and membrane switches made with antimicrobial copper including copper foils for control panel buttons are part of the new, antimicrobial protocols.
+New Studies confirm they kill the coronavirus within 4 hours of contact.

 Uses in a hospital environment include medical instruments, furnishings, fixtures, carts, surgical and diagnostic equipment.

 This antimicrobial feature of copper and copper alloys also leads to applications in schools, government buildings and any public gathering venue with large numbers of people; for example, copper and copper alloy touch surfaces and hardware such as door handles and door push plates – anywhere people repeatedly touch surfaces as they move through a public environment.
 Use of copper can prevent the spread of disease by eliminating the pathogens that cause illness.

 Not only do copper and copper alloys continuously kill bacteria, components made from these materials can be expected to survive decades of constant use, remaining safe to use and touch.